 It's safe to say that Thanksgiving is going to look a little different this year.
-With COVID-19 still raging across the country, your holiday meal might not be what you expected it to be when 2020 began.
+With COVID-19 still raging across the country, your holiday meal might not be what you expected it to be.
 But why not take advantage of these odd times and do something a little different this holiday season...like, order your Thanksgiving dinner from a fast-food chain like Popeyes?

 No, we aren't talking about the chicken tenders, mashed potatoes, fried chicken sandwich, or other fan favorites that you may be familiar with when it comes to your local Popeye's.
 We're talking about the Popeyes Cajun Style Turkey.
 This year, you can order a turkey from the chicken chain that's packed with Louisiana-style seasonings and ready to heat up and eat come Thanksgiving dinner time, no matter how many people you're comfortable having at your holiday meal in the time of COVID.